The ball python (Python regius) goes by many names, but perhaps the most accurate of all is “favorite.”

 Ball Python Hides

 A variety of hides should be provided in captivity to replicate the wild structures ball pythons utilize.
 These can include branches, shrubs, hide boxes, or other custom structures.
 These hides are used for thermoregulation, security, and dormancy during the day.
 They can also provide enrichment, which is important for all captive animals.
-Since ball pythons are ground dwellers, arboreal structures and accessories are not usually required.

 Ball Python Diet